dapo4u/3MTT-NEXTGEN-Knowledge-Showcase/README.md

 🔥 3.
 IoT Fire Detection & Alert System

-This is one of my favorite projects and this project is the best thing since slice bread 🥪 because it combines or marries Electronics, IoT, Cloud Computing, and Software Engineering into a single intelligent solution.
+This is one of my favorite projects and this project is the best thing since sliced bread 🥪 because it combines or marries Electronics, IoT, Cloud Computing, and Software Engineering into a single intelligent solution.

 The system detects fire in real time and instantly sends alerts through multiple communication channels.